 All FHA loans are required to be protected with private mortgage insurance.
 Because of that, borrowers with an FHA loan have to pay a mortgage insurance premium (MIP).
 MIP is usually a percentage of the principal of an FHA loan.
-All FHA loans have to have private mortgage insurance at the origination.
-FHA loans with an LTV ratio of more than 90% have to pay for private mortgage insurance during the life of the loan.
+FHA loans with an LTV ratio of more than 90% have to pay for mortgage insurance premium during the life of the loan.
 On the other hand, FHA loans with an LTV ratio of no more than 90% may stop paying MIP after 11 years of mortgage life.
 Conventional loans that have an LTV ratio of more than 80% are also required to purchase private mortgage insurance.
 Unlike FHA loans, conventional loans allow the borrowers to stop paying for private mortgage insurance as soon as the LTV ratio drops below 80% on their loan.
 Many people who finance a property with an FHA loan refinance it with a conventional loan when the LTV ratio decreases below 80%.
 They do it to save money on MIP.
-The price of MIP is determined by two variables: loan value and LTV ratio.
+Annual MIP is determined by two variables: loan value and LTV ratio.

 |MIP Rate Schedule|

 |90% < LTV ≤ 95%||0.8%||Loan Lifetime|